mtmanning93/craft-front/README.md

 ### `Footer.js`

 Similaraly to the NavBar component the Footer is always at the bottom of the page throughout the site, it holds contact links a small message and extra navigation links which, again, similar to the NavBar update on login.

+### `CompanyList.js`

+Similar to he 'Work of the Week' component this feature component is used across all site pages which are not forms, simply by adding the component with no extra props or styles made it a great reuasable component.

 [⏫ contents](#contents)